 As you start your hunt with of beach house, see to that you consider the below things in your house buying process:

 If the hurricanes regularly frequent the beach town or not is a top priority to ensure that the coastal home is as weather-proof as possible.
 Otherwise, because of bad weather, all the hard-earned investment might get destroyed.
 When the area seems to have any high flood risk or plenty of potential for storms, a beach house built on stilts is a great choice.
 Another structural factor is the villa being wind and flood resistance build with sufficiently strong materials, to withstand high temperatures and heavy rain.
 Concrete and naturally durable wood are some of the best building materials for coastal homes.

 - The HOA Fees or Property management

-Never forget to consider the ceiling when you buy a beach villa.
+Never forget to consider the ceiling when you buy a beach property.
 The last you want is to buy a home only later on to find out that the roof must be replaced.
-Due to the harsh weather conditions in most coastal regions, roofs of beach houses will certainly wear more than the average home.
+Due to the harsh weather conditions in most coastal regions, the roof of beach houses will certainly wear more than the average home.
 It is best to purchase a beach house with a new roof built with durable weather-proof materials.
 A rooftop replacement can cost around 25,000 dollars.

 4. Proximity to the Shoreline

 Many consider the proximity to the water as the main factor when planning to buy a beach house.
 Living by beautiful shores does have its pros and cons, something that needs to be weighed in before committing to a breach-front home.
 For instance, while living near the water is undoubtedly practical, and has excellent value for resale, the risks to flooding and insurance rates will certainly also increase.
 However, if the structure is built with high-grade building materials and the homeowner can afford possible repairs, it may be worth additional maintenance to live close to the water.